kavarral/Azure-Data-Factory/Event-Grid/readme.md

 8.)
 In the source dataset, pass the parameters dynamically to the parameters from the pipeline as follows:
 <img src="https://github.com/kavarral/Images/blob/master/EventGrid_SouceDataset.PNG?raw=true" />

 9.)
+Configure the Sink.

+10.)
 Add the Trigger to the Pipeline.
 When you add the trigger you will be prompted to enter a value for the parameters will be passed to the pipeline.
 Add the following values for the folderPath and fileName parameters

 <img src="https://github.com/kavarral/Images/blob/master/TriggerParameters.PNG?raw=true" />

-9.)
+11.)
 Upload or copy and paste a file into the container and/or folder you specified to test